by Tony Vidler

 If something is easy to read and comprehend quickly then it will be effective – assuming the actual message wasn’t rubbish to begin with.

 If you have a good offer, or story, or service and can word that well then you are more than half way home.
-To really make it effective though there are 3 more things to think about in how you present the message.
-These are the things that drag people in, and helps comprehension and engagement, as opposed to you producing very expensive material for their recycling bin.
+To really make it effective though there are 3 more things to think about in how you present the message – or how “readable” it is.
+These are the things that drag people into your material and engages them, and helps comprehension as opposed to you producing very expensive material for their recycling bin.

 1. Create a focus point.